realitems/did-real/README.md

 ### Deactivate

+Only the controller address is able to deactivate an active DID.
 To deactivate a DID, submit a transaction to the registry contract invoking the `deactivateDid` method.

-Only the controller address is able to deactivate an existing DID.

-A deactivated DID cannot be recreated or reactivated.
+A deactivated DID cannot be reactivated.

 ## Security Considerations

-- 1
-- 2
+- The entity that controls the private key which controls the DID effectively controls the DID document.
+Proper care should be taken to ensure that the private key is kept secure.
+Key recovery methods which applies to Ethereum keys apply here.
+Methods for ensuring key privacy are outside the scope of this document.

 ## Privacy Considerations

-- 1
-- 2
+- This DID method only stores Ethereum addresses.
+There are no privacy concerns implicit to the method.
+However, care must be taken when using a single DID for several purposes if correlation is undesired.